France’s Vaccine Pass (Pass Vaccinal): Everything You Need to Know

 Paper documents or print-outs of your vaccination certificate, test certificate, or proof of recovery (which should all have a scannable QR code) can also be presented in place of the Health Pass.
 Print-outs are also available via the app for situations where you might not have your phone or internet access.

-From August 9 until further notice, the French Health Pass will be required to access a number of events, leisure facilities, and public services all across France.
-Here’s a breakdown of where you will need to present your Pass Sanitaire.
+The French Vaccine Pass is required to access a number of events, leisure facilities, and public services all across France.
+Here’s a breakdown of where you will need to present your Pass Vaccinal.

 A Health Pass is now required for access to all cultural and leisure venues, including those with a capacity of fewer than 50 people.